microsoftgraph/microsoft-graph-docs/concepts/connecting-external-content-build-quickstart-03-build-app.md

 }
 ```

-3. Create a new file in the **Microsoft Graph** directory named MicrosoftGraphHelper.cs and place the code below in that file.
+3. Create a new file in the **MicrosoftGraph** directory named MicrosoftGraphHelper.cs and place the code below in that file.

 The following code contains methods that use the **MicrosoftGraphServiceClient** to build and send calls to the Microsoft Graph service and process the response.